benjholla/Elemental/README.md

 # Elemental
-An esoteric language for exploring elemental properties program language features
+An esoteric language for exploring elemental properties of program language features

 ## Lineage
 This language was inspired by [Brainfuck](https://en.wikipedia.org/wiki/Brainfuck), which is a variation on [Corrado Böhm](https://en.wikipedia.org/wiki/Corrado_Böhm)'s [P''](https://esolangs.org/wiki/P%E2%80%B2%E2%80%B2).
 Both languages however implement branching as a type of loop.